astroblog/astroblog.github.io/content/posts/2022-01-30-Horsehead and Flame - the Big Picture.md

 - b33
 ---

+<!--more-->
 Here's a fresh view showing both the Horsehead Nebula and the Flame Nebula, two celestial showpieces that are located quite close to each other in the constellation Orion.
 This past week we had a night with exceptionally clear and transparent skies.
 I was able to image a couple of new objects as well as take a fresh look at some old favorites.
 Among my old favorites, I can't resist reshowing the Horsehead and the Flame.

-<!--more-->
+{{< astroimage
-_**Flame Nebula and Horsehead Nebula**_  &nbsp;&nbsp; (35 min total exposure Jan 27, 2022)<br>
+title="Flame Nebula and Horsehead Nebula|(35 min total exposure Jan 27, 2022)"
- {{< explainnotes >}}
- {{< astroimage "Flame and Horsehead Nebulae seen using Celestron RASA 8 and ZWO ASI183MC" "/images/ngc2024_2022-01-27T00_07_19_Stack_16bits_421frames_2105s_bin50pc+pse.jpg" "/images/ngc2024_2022-01-27t00_07_19_stack_16bits_421frames_2105s_bin50pc+pse_notes.jpg" >}}<br>
+   alt="Flame and Horsehead Nebulae seen using Celestron RASA 8 and ZWO ASI183MC" img="/images/ngc2024_2022-01-27T00_07_19_Stack_16bits_421frames_2105s_bin50pc+pse.jpg"
+   mouseover="/images/ngc2024_2022-01-27t00_07_19_stack_16bits_421frames_2105s_bin50pc+pse_notes.jpg"
+>}}<br>

 The Flame Nebula and the Horsehead Nebula are part of the Orion Molecular Cloud Complex, a large  star-forming region.
 They are separated from each other by about half a degree -- approximately the diameter of the full moon.
 The famous Orion Nebula is also a part of this complex.